jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 ### Using mailx

-After logging in, type the following (if you've named the relevant directory "Maildir" and it is in your home directory):
+After logging in locally, type the following (if you've named the relevant directory "Maildir" and it is in your home directory):

 `mailx -f ~/Maildir`